jcgl17/wnl/README.md

 # `wnl`—Wait 'n' Listen

-This tool facilitates ["Unix as IDE"](https://blog.sanctum.geek.nz/series/unix-as-ide/) workflows.
-It enables easy execution/automation of ad-hoc tasks.
-For example, you can bind those tasks to keyboard shortcuts.

-If you have a command you want to be able to trigger on-demand, bind it with `wnl`.
-Then trigger it from anywhere with `wnlctl`.
+`wnl` helps create a "Unix as IDE" workflow: you bind a frequently-run command with `wnl`, then trigger it from anywhere with `wnlctl`.

 [![asciicast](https://asciinema.org/a/716085.svg)](https://asciinema.org/a/716085)